foobarinigo/Shitty/README.md

 Shitty
 ======

-A (shitty) n-body gravity solver written in python Requires vPython, numPy, and sciPy
+A (shitty) direct n-body gravity solver written in python Requires vPython, numPy, and sciPy

-Run the test case with python nbody_gravity.py
+Run the solar system simulation with "python shitty.py".
+The radii of the planets has been messed with to help visualizaion